Protect your Garden in a Heatwave

-It is best to avoid using ordinary garden soil for use in pots.
-Some soils can be too heavy and often contain weed seeds.
-When buying potting mix, look for the premium mixtures, which are suitable for most plants.
-For specialty plants, like orchids, succulents and cacti, look for specially formulated mixes.
+When buying potting mix, look for premium mixtures that are suitable for most plants.
+For specialty plants, like orchids, succulents and cacti, look for specially formulated mixes (they can be very different in consistency).

-Care with Potting Mix
+Take Care with Potting Mix

-Legionella longbeachae is a bacteria commonly found soil and potting mix.
-If it is inhaled, it can cause serious health issues, occasioning in death.
-To reduce your exposure of inhaling potting mix dust, be sure to follow the manufacturers' warnings present on potting mix labels, including:
+To reduce your exposure of inhaling potting mix dust, be sure to follow the manufacturers' warnings on potting mix labels, including:

 • Always wear gloves and a mask when handling potting mix.